The impact of spatio-temporal travel distance on epidemics using an interpretable attention-based sequence-to-sequence

-Deep learning, as an emerging science, is being used to great effect in all spheres of life \citep{ronneberger2015u, ren2015faster, hochreiter1997long, sutskever2014sequence}.
-Many sequence-based deep learning methods have demonstrated high prediction accuracy for COVID-19 \citep{pang2021collaborative, zhang2021seq2seq, Tian2020}. \citet{alassafi2022time} compare and evaluate the performance of various prediction models for COVID-19 cases, recovered COVID-19 cases, and deaths.
-It makes a seven-day forecast with a high degree of accuracy.
-However, most of these methods rely on sequential models in deep learning to forecast future unintelligible epidemic trajectories \citep{chandra2022deep, sinha2022analysis}.
-Furthermore, the approaches do not consider geographic information in favour of directly predicting epidemic trajectories using time series data.
-Nevertheless, geographic information significantly affects the prediction and analysis results \citep{giuliani2020modelling, Tian2020}.
-The existing deep learning articles analyse and forecast primarily at the state \citep{chandra2022deep} or even at the national level \citep{sinha2022analysis}, with little or no modelling at the smaller county level.
-Thus, we incorporate county-level patterns of travel distances into a sequence-based deep learning framework to demonstrate the qualitative effects of the number of trips taken by the population on epidemic spread in general.
+In the realm of emerging science, deep learning has demonstrated remarkable performance across various domains \cite{ronneberger2015u, ren2015faster, hochreiter1997long, sutskever2014sequence}.
+In the context of COVID-19 prediction, several sequence-based deep learning methods have achieved high prediction accuracy \cite{pang2021collaborative, zhang2021seq2seq, Tian2020}.
+For instance, Alassafi et al. \cite{alassafi2022time} compared and evaluated the performance of different prediction models for forecasting COVID-19 cases, recoveries, and deaths, achieving high accuracy in 7-day predictions.
+However, most of these methods rely solely on sequential deep learning models to predict future epidemic trajectories, which lack interpretability \cite{chandra2022deep, sinha2022analysis}.
+Moreover, these approaches often overlook the geographic information, which significantly influences prediction and analysis results \cite{giuliani2020modelling, Tian2020}.
+Furthermore, existing deep learning studies typically analyze and forecast at the state or national level, without delving into smaller county-level modeling \cite{chandra2022deep, sinha2022analysis}.